AlikhanF2006/Assignment_4_web/README.md

 The website adapts to all screen sizes — desktop, tablet, and mobile.
 Built with Bootstrap 5.3.3, flexbox, and custom media queries for smooth layout transitions.

 ## 🔹 Hosting
 The website is hosted on GitHub Pages. https://alikhanf2006.github.io/Assignment_4_web/

+## 🔹 4.
+Design Quality
+The design is clean, polished, and professional.
+All pages are visually consistent, with balanced layout, spacing, and typography.
+The color scheme is readable and maintains good contrast in both light and dark modes.
+All interface elements are relevant to the project’s gaming theme — no placeholders or unnecessary blocks.
+Icons, buttons, and images match the overall Steam-inspired style, ensuring a cohesive look and user-friendly experience.

+## 🔹 Light and Dark Modes
+The website supports **both light and dark modes** with an easy toggle in the header.
+The selected theme is **saved in localStorage** and automatically applies on every page.
+Styles are unified via shared CSS variables, ensuring consistent appearance.

+## 🔹 Authentication System
+The project includes a **functional authentication system** built with **JavaScript and LocalStorage**.
+Users can **register, log in, and stay signed in** between sessions.
+All inputs (name, email, password) are validated, and clear error messages are shown when necessary.

+- User info is saved under `steam:user`
+- Active session stored as `steam:session`
+- System works seamlessly across all pages and popups

+## 🔹 Form Validation & Local Storage Features
+All forms include full validation to ensure correct input and user safety:

+Checks for password length and complexity

+Email format validation

+Ensures required fields are completed before submission

+All entered data (where appropriate) is saved in LocalStorage for user convenience — including:

+User accounts and sessions

+Ratings and search results

+Theme preference (light/dark)

+Form validation and data saving work correctly and consistently across all pages.

+## 🔹 Search and Filtration Features
+The website includes search and filter functionality for easier navigation and user experience.
+Search history and filtered results are saved in LocalStorage, so users can revisit their recent searches without retyping.
+All added buttons and interface elements are fully functional — no placeholders or inactive features.

+Search, filters, and buttons work correctly and improve usability.

 ## 🔹 External API Integration

-This project uses the RAWG Video Games Database API to display real game data such as titles, genres, release dates, and ratings.
+This project uses the **RAWG Video Games Database API** to display real game data — titles, genres, release dates, and ratings.
-The integration is done via JavaScript using fetch() requests to the RAWG API https://rawg.io/ The data is dynamically rendered on the website to make the game pages more realistic and informative.
+The integration is handled via JavaScript using `fetch()` requests to the [RAWG API](https://rawg.io).
+Dynamic rendering makes game pages realistic and interactive.

+## 🔹 Feature Cohesion and Relevance to Project Theme
+All features and design elements are closely aligned with the gaming theme of the project.
+Every component — from the layout and color scheme to interactive features like theme switching, search, and rating — supports the overall Steam-style concept.
+There are no unrelated or unnecessary elements; everything serves a clear purpose and contributes to a smooth, engaging user experience.

 ## 🔹 Authors